 The Blackhawk Technical College (BTC) Shuttle serves UW-Whitewater's Whitewater and Rock County campuses, along with stops in Milton and Beloit.
 These stops allow UW-W students to access various BTC locations and programs and give BTC students an opportunity to take additional courses at our campuses.
-Please visit the BTC Schedule page for the current schedule.
+The BTC shuttle also provides a direct route between UW-Whitewater campuses similar to the Warhawk Shuttle.
+Please visit their page for the current schedule.

 Wisconsin Coach Lines provides weekend bus routes on Friday and Sunday during the fall and spring semesters from Drumlin and Esker Hall on the Whitewater campus.
 This bus stops in Waukesha, Brookfield, and Milwaukee.
 Click here for a printable schedule, but visit their web page and use the search tool to ensure you are getting the most updated schedule.

 Badger Bus operates their College Connection service to UW-Eau Claire, UW-LaCrosse, UW-Milwaukee, UW-Stout, UW-Whitewater, and University of Minneapolis-Twin Cities.
 All routes connect with the UW-Madison campus at 816 Langdon Street.
 This schedule is available Fridays and Sundays during the fall and spring semesters.
-Click here for a printable schedule, but visit their web page and visit the College Connection page to ensure you are getting the most updated schedule.
+Visit the College Connection page to ensure you are getting the most updated schedule.

 Wisconsin Coach Lines operates the Milwaukee-Janesville Daily Loop with a stop in Whitewater at the Whitewater Historic Train Depot in city parking Lot A. Click here for a printable schedule, but visit their web page and use the search tool to ensure you are getting the most updated schedule.
 This service provides daily access to a wide variety of connections to other transportation options that serve numerous destinations: